Bastion-Aeronautics/Ballistic/.Docu/vehicle.md

 Gun: 4 30mm autocannons with mouse aim<br>
 also equipped with R-5 Anti air missiles

 ## Aircraft

+### AP-3 Mantis
+Light COIN aircraft that has recently been upgraded with more carrying capacity and rudimentary GPS missile compatibility

 ### CV-5 Kestrel
 The Kestrel is a light cargo aircraft capable of carrying decently sized loads such as palletes and small vehicles